-3.14 A number of Applicants have accused Horizon of inaccurately recording the transactions processed at their branch (item 1(a) above) which they say shows that they were not liable for the losses in their branches.
-To date, Post Office has been provided with no evidence by either an Applicant or in the Report of that presents any doubt that Horizon's has failureed to record transactions accurately.

-3.15 The Report looks to identify thematic points where Second Sight considers that Horizon may be flawed.
-As explained in this ReplyHowever, these points are either ill-explained, un-evidenced or are proven not to be the cause of losses in branches.

-3.16 Absent any doubt over the integrity of the branch accounts produced by Horizon, Post Office considers it a-fair starting position to assume that if a loss has occurred then it has been caused in the branch and is something for which, in most circumstances, a Subpostmaster is liable to make good.
-This reflects the core tenet of the Subpostmaster Contract that Subpostmasters are liable for any loss caused by their carelessness, negligence, dishonest conduct or error.2

-3.17 Post Office remains committed to fully and open-mindedly investigating every allegation levied made about Horizon through the Scheme.
-It is in its our interest as well as the interest of the 6,000 serving Subpostmasters who have not applied to the Scheme to identify an issue if one exists.
+- 3.14 A number of Applicants have accused Horizon of inaccurately recording the transactions processed at their branch which they say shows that they were not liable for the losses in their branches.
+To date Post Office has been provided with no evidence by either an Applicant or in the Report of Horizon's failure to record transactions accurately. - 3.15 The Report looks to identify thematic points where Second Sight considers that Horizon may be flawed.
+However, these points are either ill-explained, un-evidenced or are proven not to be the cause of losses in branches. - 3.16 Absent any doubt over the integrity of the branch accounts produced by Horizon, Post Office considers it fair to assume that if a loss has occurred then it has been caused in the branch and is something for which, in most circumstances, a Subpostmaster is liable to make good.
+This reflects the core tenet of the Subpostmaster Contract that Subpostmasters are liable for any loss caused by their carelessness, negligence, dishonest conduct or error. - 3.17 Post Office remains committed to fully and open-mindedly investigating every allegation made about Horizon through the Scheme.
+It is in its interest as well as the interest of the 6,000 serving Subpostmasters who have not applied to the Scheme to identify an issue if one exists.
 However, Post Office is confident that there are no systemic problems with branch accounting on Horizon and all existing evidence overwhelmingly supports this position.

-2 Clause 12, Section 12
+Clause 12, Section 12